sidduganeshsid/24hr-Clock/README.md

 # 24hr-Clock
-Its analogy 24hr clock using html,css,js
+Its 24hr Analog clock using html,css,js